Lemon Lawyer in Nevada

 What Vehicles Are Covered By Nevada's Lemon Law?

 Nevada's lemon law covers new motor vehicles, which include cars, trucks, and SUVs bought or leased within the state.
 However, it does not generally extend to used vehicles unless protected under a specific warranty.
-The law acknowledges the changing landscape of vehicle ownership and has recently begun to include leased vehicles in its coverage.
+The law acknowledges the changing landscape of vehicle ownership and has begun to include certain leased vehicles in its coverage.
 For any discrepancies in what is covered, contacting a Nevada lemon law attorney can provide much-needed clarity and specific advice tailored to your situation.

 Can I Pursue A Claim If My Vehicle Was Repaired Out of State?